crazy-max/firefox-history-merger/README.md

 ![Firefox v53 database schema](.res/schemas/v53.png)
 > [Edit this diagram](https://www.draw.io/?title=firefox_v53.png&url=https%3A%2F%2Fraw.githubusercontent.com%2Fcrazy-max%2Ffirefox-history-merger%2Fmaster%2F.res%2Fschemas%2Fv53.png%3Ft%3D0) in your browser.

-## How can I help?
+## Contributing

-All kinds of contributions are welcome :raised_hands:!
-The most basic way to show your support is to star :star2: the project, or to raise issues :speech_balloon: You can also support this project by [**becoming a sponsor on GitHub**](https://github.com/sponsors/crazy-max) :clap: or by making a [Paypal donation](https://www.paypal.me/crazyws) to ensure this journey continues indefinitely! :rocket:
+Want to contribute?
+Awesome!
+The most basic way to show your support is to star the project, or to raise issues.
+You can also support this project by [**becoming a sponsor on GitHub**](https://github.com/sponsors/crazy-max) or by making a [Paypal donation](https://www.paypal.me/crazyws) to ensure this journey continues indefinitely!

 Thanks again for your support, it is much appreciated! :pray: